metabase/metabase/docs/paid-features/overview.md

 - [Customizing filter values for each dashboard subscription](../dashboards/subscriptions.md)

-## Email subscriptions and alerts to people without Metabase accounts
+## Restrict which domains people can send alerts and subscriptions to

-You can whitelist domains, which allows you to send alerts and dashboard subscriptions to recipients that don't have accounts in your Metabase.
+As an additional security layer, you can whitelist domains, which restricts people from sending alerts and subscriptions to email addresses that don't use an approved domain.

 - [Approved domains for notifications](../configuring-metabase/settings.md#approved-domains-for-notifications)